-The term "Webservices" refers to a variety of data exchange mechanisms based on HTTP.10
+The term Webservices refers to a variety of data exchange mechanisms based on HTTP.13

 Jalview can exploit public webservices to access databases remotely, and also submit data to public services by opening pages with your web browser.
-These types of services are 'one-way', i.e. data is either sent to the webservice or retrieved from it by Jalview.
-The desktop application can also interact with 'two-way' remote analysis services in order to offload computationally intensive tasks to High Performance Computing facilities.
+These types of services are one-way, i.e. data is either sent to the webservice or retrieved from it by Jalview.
+The desktop application can also interact with two-way remote analysis services in order to o oad computationally intensive tasks to High Performance Computing facilities.
+Most of these two-way services are provided by Java Bioinformatics Analysis Web Service (JABAWS) servers14, which provides an easily installable system for performing a range of bioinformatics analysis tasks.